knewkarma-io/knewkarma/README.md

 - **Profile** — Retrieves community profile information.
 - **Posts** — Retrieves posts from a specified community.
+- **Search Posts** — Returns a community's posts that contain the specified keyword.
 - **Wiki Pages** — Lists wiki pages in a community.
 - **Wiki Page Data** — Retrieves content from specific wiki pages.